-Any kind of pain in our bodies is annoying and distracting, but pain in the mouth can reach a whole different level of discomfort.
-Toothaches can get in the way of our ability to enjoy food or even to simply be present in a moment with friends or family.
+Any kind of pain in our bodies is annoying and distracting, but the pain in the mouth can reach a whole different level of discomfort.
+Toothaches can get in the way of our ability to enjoy food or even to be present in a moment with friends or family.
 If you sense a cavity may be the cause of recent tooth pain, scheduling a trip to the dentist is the best way to go about alleviating that pain permanently.
-That said, we all know that things can get quite busy, and there’s a chance you may have to wait a week or so to get into the dentist’s office, leaving you with pain in your mouth for a number of days before being treated.
+That said, we all know that things can get quite busy, and there’s a chance you may have to wait a week or so to get into the dentist’s office, leaving you with pain in your mouth for several days before being treated.
 Fear not!
-There are a few at-home and over-the-counter remedies that can help you relieve some of the discomfort you feel before you sit down in the dentist’s chair.
+There are a few at-home and over-the-counter remedies that can help you relieve some of the discomforts you feel before you sit down in the dentist’s chair.

 Swish Some Salt Water

-Perhaps your mom used to have you gargle with warm salt water as a kid to help heal a sore throat or you’ve used a salt water solution to help clogged sinuses.
-Good, old fashioned salt water rinses are also a proven way to help reduce bacteria in the mouth, clear food debris, and reduce inflammation!
+Perhaps your mom used to have you gargle with warm salt water as a kid to help heal a sore throat, or you’ve used a saltwater solution to help clogged sinuses.
+Good, old-fashioned salt water rinses are also a proven way to help reduce bacteria in the mouth, clear food debris, and reduce inflammation!
 To make an at-home solution, add two teaspoons of salt to a glass of warm—not cold or hot—water, stir it in until it’s dissolved, and swish the solution around your mouth for thirty seconds or so.
 Take care not to swallow the solution.

 Call on Clove Oil